nhost/hasura-backend-plus/docs/guide.md

 You can also install HBP without any other service, and connect it to an existing Hasura server, and/or an S3 instance if you plan to use the storage features.
 The easiest way is to pull and run a Docker container, but you can also run the service from the source code.

+You will also need to make sure the HBP migrations and metadata are loaded in your Hasura instance, either in using the `AUTO_MIGRATE=true` environment variable, or in loading the migrations manually.
+Please see the [related configuration chapter](configuration.md#migrations) for further details.

 #### Using Docker

 ```sh